kubernetes/kubernetes/docs/getting-started-guides/gce.md

 1. how to delete the cluster
 1. how to start clusters with non-default options (like larger clusters)

-### Installing the kubernetes client on your workstation
+### Installing the kubernetes command line tools on your workstation

-This will leave you with a ```kubernetes``` directory on your workstation, and a running cluster.
+The cluster startup script will leave you with a running cluster and a ```kubernetes``` directory on your workstation.

 Add the appropriate binary folder to your ```PATH``` to access kubectl: